softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

     ├── src			# Source files of your project
     └── README.md		# Readme file of your project

-*  You should convert your project to the above directory structure.

 ## Build Instructions - Makefile
 * You need to create a Makefile to bulid and install the project.
 This Makefile is kept inside src folder.
 Example Makefile is provided below.